mvsanghvi/Lit-Review/Innate Immunity/PRRs in Innate Immunity.md

 2. Upon binding to ligand, the NLRS bind to RIPK2 (receptor-interacting serine/threonine-protein kinase 2) to form RIPK2-IkB complex
 3. RIPK2 causes activation of TAK1 kinase
 	- Prereq for IKK complex and MAPK pathway activation
-4. IKK-dependent dephosphoryation of IκB (NF-κB inhibitor) leads to NF-κB translocation to cell nucleus and increase transcription of target genes
+4. IKK-dependent dephosphorylation of IκB (NF-κB inhibitor) leads to NF-κB translocation to cell nucleus and increase transcription of target genes
 	- Activation of MAPK pathway also results in increased secretion of proinflam cytokines by the cell
 - **Some NLRs play roles as inhibitors of intracellular signaling pathways mediated by different receptors**
 ## RIG-Like Receptors (RLRs)